Pentagon issues directive on countering China, but offers few details

 "This directive from the secretary is ultimately about getting the department's house in order and ensuring that it lives up to the stated prioritisation of China," a senior defence official said, briefing reporters on condition of anonymity.

-A Pentagon statement said the initiatives would improve the military's ability to "revitalize our network of allies and partners, bolster deterrence, and accelerate the development of new operational concepts".
+A Pentagon statement said the initiatives would improve the military's ability to "revitalise our network of allies and partners, bolster deterrence, and accelerate the development of new operational concepts".

 Few specific details were provided on what these initiatives would be.